 Report icy conditions on the Village Stroll

-Emails are monitored seven days a week, 24 hours a day.
+Concerns are responded to seven days a week, 24 hours a day.
 Your report will be acknowledged as soon as possible.

 - Remember to have all home heating appliances (i.e. furnaces, fireplaces and woodstoves) serviced annually by a qualified technician.
 If burning daily, chimneys may need cleaning a few times over the winter.